-- 139. The significance of noise impact will be higher at the immediate vicinity of the subproject site where noise-sensitive receptors are situated.
-Noise levels should not exceed the national standards for noise or WHO noise level guidelines, whichever is more stringent, or result in increase in background noise level of 3 decibels at the nearest receptor location off-site. - 140.
-Mitigation measures to reduce the noise impacts off-site at the nearest sensitive receptors include the following: - (i) Consult with school authorities and plan noisy works, which may interfere with the school operation, appropriately; these works can either be conducted out of school hours or holidays - (ii) Provide prior information to the local public, including institutions such as schools and hospitals along alignments that may be affected, about the work schedule; - (iii) Use equipment that emits the least noise, well-maintained and with efficient mufflers.
-Install silencers if necessary and practical; - (iv) Avoid use of noisy equipment or doing noisy works at night time near residential areas: - (v) Limit engine idling to a maximum of one minute; - (vi) Spread out the schedule of material, spoil and waste transport; - (vii) Minimize drop heights when loading and unloading coarse aggregates; and - (viii) Avoid use of horns unless it is necessary to warn other road users or animals of a vehicle's approach. - (ix) Implement a complaint handling system (grievance redress mechanism) - 141.
+- 131. The significance of noise impact will be higher at the immediate vicinity of the subproject site where noise-sensitive receptors are situated.
+Noise levels should not exceed the national standards for noise or WHO noise level guidelines, whichever is more stringent, or result in increase in background noise level of 3 decibels at the nearest receptor location off-site.22 - 132.
+Mitigation measures to reduce the noise impacts off-site at the nearest sensitive receptors include the following: - Consult with school authorities and plan noisy works, which may interfere with the school operation, appropriately; these works can either be conducted out of school hours or holidays - (ii) Provide prior information to the local public, including institutions such as schools and hospitals along alignments that may be affected, about the work schedule; - (iii) Use equipment that emits the least noise, well-maintained and with efficient mufflers.
+Install silencers if necessary and practical; - (iv) Avoid use of noisy equipment or doing noisy works at night time near residential areas: - (v) Limit engine idling to a maximum of one minute; - (vi) Spread out the schedule of material, spoil and waste transport; - (vii) Minimize drop heights when loading and unloading coarse aggregates; and - (viii) Avoid use of horns unless it is necessary to warn other road users or animals of a vehicle's approach. - (ix) Implement a complaint handling system (grievance redress mechanism) - 133.
 On-site construction noise shall be mitigated to ensure a safe work environment by implementing an on-site occupational health and safety plan, which considers national and international requirements.
-The plan shall include the following measures: - (i) Earmuffs/protective hearing equipment shall be made available to all workers in noise critical areas - (ii) Training on how and when to use protective hearing equipment shall be conducted as part of the workers' induction sessions. - (iii) Place visually clear instructions in areas where noise emissions are significant. - (iv) Measure noise level according to the environmental monitoring plan. - 142.
-On-site construction noise shall be mitigated to ensure a safe work environment by implementing an on-site occupational health and safety plan, which considers national and international requirements.
-The plan shall include the following measures: - 143.
+The plan shall include the following measures: - (i) Earmuffs/protective hearing equipment shall be made available to all workers in noise critical areas - (ii) Training on how and when to use protective hearing equipment shall be conducted as part of the workers' induction sessions. - (iii) Place visually clear instructions in areas where noise emissions are significant. - (iv) Measure noise level according to the environmental monitoring plan. - 134.
 Construction wastes generation.
 The construction work is likely to generate considerable quantities of waste soil and other solid wastes.
-Indiscriminate disposal of the soil and waste, excess construction material, concrete, packing materials, containers, lubricants and oils may affect the soil, landscape and aesthetics of local environment and the worker's and community's health and safety. - 144.
-To mitigate the impacts, the contractor will implement the following to manage wastes: - (i) Dispose excess spoils per the Spoil Management Plan attached in Appendix 4; - (ii) Avoid stockpiling of excess excavated soils as far as possible; - (iii) Avoid disposal of any debris and waste soils in or near water bodies/rivers;
+Indiscriminate disposal of the soil and waste, excess construction material, concrete, packing materials, containers, lubricants and oils may affect the soil, landscape and aesthetics of local environment and the worker's and community's health and safety. - 135.
+To mitigate the impacts, the contractor will implement the following to manage wastes: - (i) Dispose excess spoils per the Spoil Management Plan attached in Appendix 4; - (ii) Avoid stockpiling of excess excavated soils as far as possible;

-&lt;sup>24 IFC World Bank Group.
+22 IFC World Bank Group.
 2007.
 Environmental, Health and Safety (EHS) Guidelines - General EHS Guidelines: Environmental - Noise Management.